DAO Legal Wrappers: Definition, Types, Jurisdictions, and Use Cases

 A well-designed wrapper essentially provides a legal framework for a DAO to interact with traditional financial and legal systems while maintaining their decentralized nature.
 Think of a legal wrapper as a company having its own rights and obligations, that is integrated with the DAO and its governance.

-Not all organizational forms are suitable as legal wrappers for DAOs.
+Not all organizational forms (legal entities) are suitable as legal wrappers for DAOs.
 Commercial structures like traditional corporations and LLCs require owners who hold ultimate governance and in whose interests the management is required to act, which contradicts the decentralized nature of DAOs.

 Foundation;